OliveiraEdu/d-OSP/Readme.md

 This artifact demonstrates the creation and management of user accounts, project accounts, and linked accounts using IPFS and Iroha.

-This is the repository for the project Open Science, on its final form the project will deliver a sample DApp based on:
+This is the repository for the project Open Science, on its final form the project will deliver a sample dApp based on:

 - Hyperledger Iroha 1
 - Hyperledger Burrow